Klepac-Ceraj-Lab/ECHOAnalysis.jl/src/notebooks/01-data-sources.md

 run the `simple_scrub.jl` script contained in the `bin/` folder.
-This script does a few simple things. first, it renames the headers to be a bit easier to work with, replacing spaces with underscores and `::` with two underscores.
+This script does a few simple things. first, it renames the headers to be a bit easier to work with, replacing spaces with underscores and removing the stuff before the `::` in each table.
+We can get that information back since it's the name of the csv file (and we only have one per table at this stage).
 Second, it removes empty columns and rows
 (that is, columns and rows that have only missing values).